digicademy/hydra-scraper/README.md

 # Hydra Scraper

-**Comprehensive scraper for APIs with Hydra pagination as well as file dumps.**
+**Comprehensive scraper for APIs with Hydra pagination as well as file dumps**

 This scraper provides a command-line toolset to pull data from various sources, such as Hydra paginated APIs, beacon files, or local file dumps.
 The tool